Summary

 Adults do not need a booster dose unless they are at special risk.
 You are at risk and should arrange with your doctor to get a booster if you:

-- intend to travel to areas where polio is present – check with your doctor if you are travelling outside of Australia, especially to Nigeria, India, Pakistan, Afghanistan, Angola or Chad
+- intend to travel to areas where polio is present – check with your doctor if you are travelling outside of Australia, especially to Afghanistan and Pakistan.

 - are a laboratory worker likely to handle laboratory specimens that contain live poliovirus.